hituro/hituro-makes-macros/date-macro/README.md

 ---
 ## Events

 Every time the time is updated by the use of a Datesystem macro, the `:dateupdated` event is fired (on document).
-The event passed with this event recieves three special arguments:
+The event passed with this event receives three special arguments:
 ```js
 {
     system: (string), // the name of the datesystem